Category Archives: World War Two

 Early in 2007, the congregation arranged to have needed repairs done on the parchment of the 137-year-old Torah.
 That June, the congregation held a rededication ceremony, which included a procession from the Clifton Park town hall to the synagogue five minutes up the road.
 During the march, the scrolls were passed from hand to hand under a chuppah that the children of the Hebrew school had decorated with Stars of David.
 Upon its arrival, the Torah was wrapped in a wimple, the cloth traditionally used to wrap a boy at his circumcision.
 “This is our baby,” said Fred Pineau, a former president, “so we’re wrapping it on our Torah.”

-David Clayman, the current president, reported that the Torah is still in good condition.
+David Clayman, the president at the time of the story. , reported that the Torah is still in good condition.
 To preserve it, however, it is left rolled to Parasah Beshalach, which contains “The Song of the Sea,” gently unrolling it only once a year as prescribed by the MST.
-Every year, in the month of Shevat, the torah is brought out and Beshalach is chanted.
-“The scroll is so fragile, we are afraid to roll it to other parashot,”said David.
+Every year, in the month of Shevat, the Torah is brought out and Beshalach is chanted.
+“The scroll is so fragile, we are afraid to roll it to other parashot [Torah portions].”said David.
 The congregation brings out the Holocaust scroll twice more each year to be ceremonially held: On Kol Nidre, the solemn service commemorated during the opening hours of Yom Kippur; and on Simchas Torah, a holiday that celebrates the completion of the reading of Deuteronomy, and the beginning of Genesis.

-When we moved to Florida, we joined Congregation Shalom Aleichem, which was founded in 1981, ironically the same year Congregation Beth Shalom had received its Czech Torah.
+When Larry and I moved to Florida, we joined Congregation Shalom Aleichem, which was founded in 1981, ironically the same year Congregation Beth Shalom had received its Czech Torah.
 Initially, congregants met at the Kissimmee Women’s Club.
-When Harry Lowenstein, a Holocaust survivor whose parents and sister number among the six million Jews killed during World War II, joined with his wife Carol, he began to press for a building of their own.
+When Harry Lowenstein, a Holocaust survivor whose parents and sister numbered among the six million Jews killed during World War II, joined with his wife Carol, he began to press for a building of their own.
 “I saw a synagogue burn,” said Harry, “and I was determined to build another one.”
-Starting with a $120,000 contributions from Sandor Salmagne, another Holocaust survivor, the Lowensteins through their own and other contributions raised another $60,000 for building expenses.
+Starting with a $120,000 contributions from Sandor Salmagne, another Holocaust survivor, the Lowensteins raised another $60,000 for building expenses, including donations from Harry and Carol.

 As the synagogue on Pleasant Hill Road neared completion, the Lowensteins worked to obtain the prayer books for both every day and holy days, the Torah finials, and the Yartzheit (memorial) board.
 Most important to the congregation, however, was to obtain a Torah.

-Lowenstein and other members reached out to the Memorial Scrolls Trust, noting in the correspondence that four of its members were Holocaust survivors.
+Harry and other members reached out to the Memorial Scrolls Trust, noting in the correspondence that four of its members were Holocaust survivors.
 “Our Temple will be dedicated to the memory of the victims of the Holocaust,” wrote then president Henry Langer.
 “We would therefore deem it an honor to have you lend us a Scroll for our Temple.”
-With the Lowenstein’s financial support, they were able to obtain Scroll MST#408, from Pisek-Strakonice in what was then Czechoslovakia, about 60 miles south of Prague and dated back to circa 1775.
+With the Lowensteins’ financial support, they were able to obtain Scroll MST#408.
+The Torah was from Pisek-Strakonice in what was then Czechoslovakia, about 60 miles south of Prague and dated back to circa 1775.

 For those who had miraculously escaped hell, welcoming the Torah was like welcoming another Holocaust survivor.
 “It’s like holding a piece of history” said Phil Fuerst in a 1993 Orlando Sentinel article.
 “You feel like you own a piece of a world that survived.”

-According to Marilyn Glaser, the congregation president, The congregation is making arrangement for the atzei chayim, which are broken, to be replaced in accordance of the terms of the loan agreement with MST.
+According to Marilyn Glaser, the congregation president, the atzei chayim, which were broken, were replaced in September 2022 in accordance of the terms of the loan agreement with MST.

 Three Czech Torahs.
 Three congregations.
-Thankfully, in the end, the Nazi’s plan to eradicate the Jewish people.
+Thankfully, in the end, the Nazi’s plan to eradicate the Jewish people failed.
 As Gloria Kupferman stated in her speech at the rededication of the Congregation Beth Shalom Torah in 2007, “We are by no means extinct.
 We are alive.
 We are thriving.”

 Holocaust Stories Needed!